-As a Spanish student, you can spend years learning pleasantries and polite phrases for interacting with people—but what do you say when things aren’t quite so pleasant and polite?
+As a Spanish student, you can spend years learning pleasantries and polite phrases for interacting with strangers.

 This is where Gritty Spanish comes in.

 But before we begin: This post contains affiliate links.
 By using these links to check out and purchase the program, you’ll be helping to fund more great content for our blog.
 Thank you!